FFI

 memcpy(CData $to, CData|string $from, int $size)

-Copies $size bytes from memory area $source to memory area $target.
+Copies $size bytes from the memory area $from to the memory area $to.

 static int